pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 dividing line is probably the 100-foot reel, which may mean a unit of 2,000 pages.

-&nbsp;{%- include pagebreak.html canvas=300 -%}&nbsp;For the shorter items---and this
+ {% include pagebreak.html canvas=300 %} For the shorter items---and this
 means for most scientific literature---present apparatus will not justify the expense of holding a negative for the sake of making a number of positives from it.
 But if a large number of microcopies of a scientific article are to be made from the same